Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks

-(ii) By (i), we may assume that $\cY$ is the spectrum of a separably closed field.
-Since $Rf_*$ commutes with small direct sums (\ref{s.top}), we may assume $M\in D^-(\cX,\Lambda)$, and $N$ is represented by a complex bounded above with flat components.
+\item[\ref{p.pbc2}] By \ref{p.pbc1}, we may assume that $\cY$ is the spectrum of a separably closed field.
+Since $Rf_*$ commutes with small direct sums (Construction \ref{s.top}), we may assume $M\in D^-(\cX,\Lambda)$, and $N$ is represented by a complex in $C^-(\cY,\Lambda)$ with flat components.
 Then we may assume $M\in \Mod(\cX,\Lambda)$, and $N$ is a flat $\Lambda$-module.
-Then $N$ is a filtrant inductive limit of finite free $\Lambda$-modules.
-Since $R^q f_*$ commutes with such limits (\ref{s.top}), we may assume that $N$ is a finite free $\Lambda$-module.
-In this case \eqref{e.pf} is obviously an isomorphism. \end{proof}
+Then $N$ is a filtered inductive limit of finite free $\Lambda$-modules.
+Since $R^q f_*$ commutes with such limits (Construction \ref{s.top}), we may assume that $N$ is a finite free $\Lambda$-module.
+In this case \eqref{e.pf} is obviously an isomorphism. \end{itemize} \end{proof}

 \begin{Proposition} Let